Adriatik Llalla: Clash with the US ambassador in Tirana

-The conflict between the General Prosecutor and the US ambassador to Albania, began almost immediately after Lu's transfer to the embassy.
-According to Llalla's written reports to both the president of the country and the speaker of the Albanian parliament, as well as to the US Congress itself, Lou quickly went beyond the limits of his diplomatic duties and became a political actor in the country.
-Lou, in collaboration with organizations funded by the George Soros Foundation, tried to manipulate public opinion and officials to pressure the government and opposition to implement the reform.
+The conflict between the general prosecutor and the US ambassador to Albania began almost immediately after Lu's transfer to the embassy.
+According to Llalla's written reports to both the president of the country and the speaker of the Albanian parliament, as well as to the US Congress itself, Lu quickly went beyond the limits of his diplomatic duties and became a political actor in the country.
+Lu, in collaboration with organizations funded by the George Soros Foundation, tried to manipulate public opinion and officials to pressure the government and opposition to implement the reform.
 According to Lalla, he tried on several occasions to pressure the prosecutor to speak out publicly in favor of the reform and to encourage his subordinates to do the same.
-He even claimed that Lou had suggested to him that, if necessary, he should even arrest Ilir Meta, whom Lou considered to be a corrupt politician, for obstructing judicial reform.
-The confrontation began to take public form in early February 2017, when Lu accused Llalla by name that his actions undermining efforts to clean up the judicial system.(...)We are already seeing powerful people try to maintain their control over the Courts and over the Prosecutors.”(...)
-“The most recent example of this is the action of Albania's Prosecutor General.
+He even claimed that Lu had suggested to him that, if necessary, he should even arrest Ilir Meta, whom Lu considered to be a corrupt politician, for obstructing judicial reform.

+The confrontation began to take public form in early February 2017, when Lu accused Llalla by name that his actions undermining efforts to clean up the judicial system. "...We are already seeing powerful people try to maintain their control over the Courts and over the Prosecutors....
+The most recent example of this is the action of Albania's Prosecutor General.
 For more than 18 months he has consistently and loudly spoken out against the Judicial Reform.
-In November and December, Prosecutors tried and failed to seize the HIDAACI computer servers that are vital for the vetting”-said Lu.
+In November and December, Prosecutors tried and failed to seize the HIDAACI computer servers that are vital for the vetting", said Lu.

-Llalla, who, a few days before Lou's statement, was denied a visa by the US Embassy in Tirana, argued that the real reason for Lou's specific attack was the decision of the prosecution to open an investigation of environmental damages caused by Bankers Petroleum, one of the largest foreign companies operating in Albania.
+Llalla, who, a few days before Lu's statement, had been denied a visa by the US Embassy in Tirana, argued that the real reason for Lu's specific attack was the decision of the prosecution to open an investigation of environmental damages caused by Bankers Petroleum, one of the largest foreign companies operating in Albania.

-At the end of Llalla's term, there was a heated debate between the government and the opposition on whether the Prosecutor General's term should be extended because the body responsible (High Council of Prosecution) for electing a new Prosecutor General had not yet been established, or whether an interim Prosecutor General should be appointed by the government.
+At the end of Llalla's term, there was a heated debate between the government and the opposition on whether the prosecutor general's term should be extended because the body responsible (High Council of Prosecution) for electing a new prosecutor general had not yet been established, or whether an interim prosecutor general should be appointed by the government.

-Ambassador Lu took up the cause of the interim Prosecutor and again publicly attacked Llalla, saying that: (...)
-The old justice system protected wealthy politicians through corruption and political influence.
-The new system cannot have an attorney general who does not prosecute.
-Although the Opposition considered the solution of the interim Prosecutor General as unconstitutional and a de facto regression of judicial reform, on 18 December 2018, amid riots both inside and outside Parliament, Arta Markou was appointed provisional Prosecutor General with the 69 votes of the Socialist Party.
+Ambassador Lu took up the cause of the interim prosecutor and again publicly attacked Llalla, saying: "...The old justice system protected wealthy politicians through corruption and political influence.
+The new system cannot have an attorney general who does not prosecute."
+Although the opposition considered the solution of the interim prosecutor general unconstitutional and a de facto regression of judicial reform, on 18 December 2018, amid riots both inside and outside Parliament, Arta Markou was appointed provisional prosecutor general with the 69 votes of the Socialist Party.

-One year after of the start of this public debate on February 14, 2018, the US State Department banned Adriatik Llalla and his family from entering the USA on grounds that he was suspected of being involved in significant corruption.
+One year after of the start of this public debate, on February 14, 2018, the US State Department banned Llalla and his family from entering the US, on grounds that he was suspected of being involved in significant corruption.